Fiveable

 Secured vs. Unsecured Loans

 Not all loans are equal.
-A secured loan is backed by collateral, meaning the lender can take a specific item if you don't pay.
+A secured loan is backed by collateral, meaning the lender can take a specific item if you do not pay.
 Car loans and mortgages are secured: miss enough payments and the bank can take your car or foreclose on your house.
 Because the lender has this safety net, secured loans usually come with lower interest rates.

 An unsecured loan has no collateral attached.
 Credit cards and most personal loans fall into this category.
 Since the lender is taking on more risk, they charge higher interest rates to make up for it.